Seasawher/cs50web-capstone/README.md

 * ✅ **Pagination**: Quizzes should only be displayed 5 on a page.
 If there are more than ten quizzes, a “Next” button should appear to take the user to the next page of quizzes.
 If not on the first page, a “Previous” button should appear to take the user to the previous page of quizzes as well.

-* **Search and Sort Quizzes**: Users including guests can search or filter quizzes by the following items:
-  * star order
-  * title of the each quiz
-  * status (only for login user) which is one of the TODO/ SOLVED / ATTEMPTED

 * **Add or Remove Stars**: ✅ Users who are signed in are able to add and remove star to quizzes.

 * **User Profile**: Users including guests can see each user's profile page.
 This page should display: